crdx/mission/README.md

 Should contain one field, `name`, with the username of the system's unprivileged user.

-This is used as the user to chown files as, to trigger notifications for, and to send emails to.
+This user is used as the file owner, and as the recipient of notifications and emails.

 ### passBin